anttisalonen/progbook/rst/sud1.rst

 .. code-block:: cpp
     :linenos:

-    MyClass::MyClass(int my_value)
+    Counter::Counter(int my_value)
          : value(my_value)
     {
     }

-    int MyClass::get_value() const
+    int Counter::get_value() const
     {
         return value;
     }

-    void MyClass::increment()
+    void Counter::increment()
     {
         value++;
     }

 In other words:

 * Line 1-4: We define the constructor.
-We first copy-paste the declaration and add "MyClass::" in front of the function name.
+We first copy-paste the declaration and add "Counter::" in front of the function name.
 Second line demonstrates the syntax for initialising internal variables.
 The function body itself is empty.
 * Line 6-9: We define the function "get_value".
-We again copy-paste the declaration and add "MyClass::" in front of the function name.
+We again copy-paste the declaration and add "Counter::" in front of the function name.
 Instead of a semicolon at the end we have the function body.
 It's very simple in this case, returning an integer containing the value of the variable "value".
 * Line 11-15: We define the function "increment" which simply increments "value" by one.

 If we wanted to use this class, we could e.g. do the following: